HealthHackAustralia/HealthHackAustralia/README.md

 **HealthHack Brisbane will be held 14-16 September 2018 at Thoughtworks.
 Please see our [website] for more information.**

-HealthHack 2018 code will be available here: [HealthHack 2018 GitHub]

 Code for previous HealthHacks Australia events is available:

 [HealthHack 2013 GitHub] and [Wiki][HealthHack 2013 Wiki]